wangsc1912/ESGNN/README.md

 bash run_cora.sh
 ```

 **Note:** The code for graph classification simulation provided in this demo is the same with that using the random resistive memory hardware.
-The only difference is the weight multiplication function `WeightMultiplication` performs hardware calls to a Xilinx FPGA via [`pynq.dma`](https://pynq.readthedocs.io/en/v2.5/pynq_libraries/dma.html).
+The only difference is the weight multiplication function `WeightMultiplication` performs hardware calls to a Xilinx FPGA in the customized system via [`pynq.dma`](https://pynq.readthedocs.io/en/v2.5/pynq_libraries/dma.html).

 ## Dataset

 Both the processed `MUTAG` and `COLLAB` datasets are provided in `data` folder.
 The raw data can be downloaded [here](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets).

 The `Cora` dataset can be automatically downloaded in the code via PyG.
 The raw data can also be downloaded [here](https://relational.fit.cvut.cz/dataset/CORA).

+The experimental and simulation measured data are provided in `eperimental_data` subfolder.